History of the Classic Sports Car Club last updated 01/02/22

 The Classic Sports Car Club has grown rapidly since 2001, becoming one of the most popular racing clubs in the UK.
-With an ever growing membership, ten of its own race series for cars of all ages as well as organising racing for other clubs the CSCC is a full time affair with permanent office, staff, vehicles and hundreds of loyal volunteers.
+With an ever growing membership, eleven of its own race series for cars of all ages, as well as organising racing for other clubs, the CSCC is a full time affair with permanent office, staff, vehicles and hundreds of loyal volunteers.

-The Classic Sports Car Club (CSCC) was founded in 2001 by Richard Culverhouse and Richard Wos, when the opportunity arose to create a motor sports club after Richard Culverhouse left the Aston Martin Owners Club .
+The Classic Sports Car Club (CSCC) was founded in 2001 by Richard Wos and Richard Culverhouse, when the opportunity arose to create a motor sports club, after Richard Culverhouse left the Aston Martin Owners Club .
 Its aim was to support, protect and encourage the ‘grass roots’ aspect of Motorsport.
 A committee made of former and active racers helped to steer the club and continues to support the individual series and running of the years events.

 When the club was set up it was initially run out of Richard’s spare room with help from Denise Woolley who worked with Richard Culverhouse in a different business.
 The Club gained MSA recognition in May 2002 whilst it was decided at the AGM that year to become a limited company.
 With initial assistance from the BRSCC the CSCC ran their first ever race meeting at Snetterton on 25th August 2003 alongside the Jaguar Enthusiasts Club; the CSCC has continued to organise racing for the JEC to this day.